Fedora31/no-hats-bgum/README.md

 ### no\_skins.vpk

 This file removes the majority of the weapon skins, with some exceptions.
-This mod doesn't work on Valve servers.
+This mod doesn't work on Valve servers and you need to move all of your skinned items at the end of your inventory, otherwise your weapons will load indefinitely.

 # Installation